Generic name: levonorgestrel intrauterine system [ LEE-voe-nor-JES-trel-IN-tra-UE-ter-ine-SIS-tem ]

 What is levonorgestrel intrauterine system?

-Levonorgestrel is a female hormone that can cause changes in your cervix, making it harder for sperm to reach the uterus and harder for a fertilized egg to attach to the uterus.
-Levonorgestrel intrauterine system is a plastic device that is placed in the uterus where it slowly releases the hormone to prevent pregnancy for 3 to 6 years.
+Levonorgestrel is a female hormone that can cause changes in your cervix and uterus.
+Levonorgestrel intrauterine system or intrauterine device (IUD) is placed in the uterus where it slowly releases the hormone.

-Levonorgestrel intrauterine system is used to prevent pregnancy for up to 6 years.
-You may use this device whether you have children or not.
+Levonorgestrel intrauterine system is used to prevent pregnancy.
 Mirena is also used to treat heavy menstrual bleeding in women who choose to use an intrauterine form of birth control.

-Levonorgestrel intrauterine system may also be used for purposes not listed in this medication guide.
+Levonorgestrel intrauterine system may also be used for purposes not listed in this guide.

 Before taking this medicine